-In the second scenario, the same type of Proton launcher would place an uncrewed L1 spacecraft and Block D stage in Earth orbit; a three-man crew would climb to Earth orbit using a second Soyuz on another rocket.
-Two of the three cosmonauts would then transfer to the L1 spacecraft and accelerate to fly around the Moon, while the third crewmember returned to Earth.
+In the second scenario, the same type of Proton launcher would place an uncrewed L1 spacecraft and Block D stage in Earth orbit; a three-man crew would climb to Earth orbit using a second Soyuz on another rocket (probably an R-7).
+Two of the three cosmonauts would then transfer to the L1 spacecraft and accelerate to fly around the Moon, while the third crewmember would return to Earth.

 This project was approved and funded by the Soviet authorities and spacecraft manufacturing was started, with the goal of a lunar fly-around by 1967, one year before the Americans.
 However, the fatal accident of Soyuz 1, which cost the life of cosmonaut Vladimir Komarov, and the reliability problems of the Proton launcher caused delays that allowed the American space program to achieve the first crewed flight around the Moon with Apollo 8 in 1968.

 The Russians also had another secret project, the N1-L3 (Figures 7.2-1, 7.2-2 and 7.2-3), for landing a single cosmonaut on the Moon, as described in Chapter 1.
 However, the expensive, complex and massive N1 launcher, designed not only to get to the Moon but (in a nuclear-powered version) to set up a permanent lunar base and fly to Mars, turned out to be dramatically unreliable.
 The first four test flights, between 1969 and 1971, were four disastrous failures, mainly caused by the challenge of managing so many engines (thirty in the first stage).